EBIvariation/eva-tools/vcf-dumper/README.md

 * miss_alleles
 * miss_gts

-Any time a valid call is invoqued, the client will receive a VCF file stream, containing the variants that satisfy the query criteria.
+Any time a valid call is invoked, the client will receive a VCF file stream, containing the variants that satisfy the query criteria.
 #### CLI
 The Command Line Interface is intended to dump whole studies in VCF format.
 It does not allow filtering by region, so all the variants in the study will be dumped.
-This may be a time consuming operation, specially for big studies.
+This may be a time consuming operation, especially for big studies.
 For that reason, this tool is thought to be used only internally by EVA.

 This command line interface includes the following parameters:
-* **species**: species the data are associated to
+* **species**: species the data are associated with
 * **database**: name of the database to extract data from
 * **outdir**: output directory
 * **studies**: comma separated list of studies to query